dua-fard/pythonProject/README.md

-# pythonProject creating a phonebbok project using sqlite database and pyqy5 for interface
+# creating a phonebbok project using sqlite database and pyqy5 for interface